EbuehiOwen/Fresh-Produce-Retail-Analytics-SQL-and-Power-BI-Capstone-Project/FINDINGS.md

 Analysis of 800K+ transactions from July 2020 to June 2023 revealed three key areas for profit recovery: pricing strategy, waste management, and operational efficiency.

 Key Findings & Tactical Recommendations
 •	Profitability vs. Waste Exposure: The business generates ¥3.37M in revenue and delivers ¥1.03M in net profit a healthy 30.68% profit margin.
-However, ¥209.95K was lost due to the spoilage of 46.61K units.
+However, ¥209.95K was lost due to the spoilage of 46.61K kg.
 Analysis revealed that existing discounting strategies fail to clear aging stock which erode potential profit.
 Strategic interventions across pricing, waste management, and operational timing offer significant margin recovery.

 •	Spoilage Concentration: A targeted audit reveals that the top 3 items account for ~23% of waste cost (¥48.1K of ¥209.95K).
 We recommend reducing order volumes for these 3 high loss items and reallocating capital into lower risk produce categories.